modanhan/bullethellx-modding/docs/publishing.md

 - Browse the menu and find the mod you just created.
 Hit Enter.

 !!! note
-    The default name of the mod is the name of the folder!
+    The default display name of the mod is the name of the folder!
-    If you wish to edit the name, you may do so via Steam's interface after the mod is uploaded.
+    If you wish to edit the display name, you may do so via Steam's interface **after the mod is uploaded**.

 - If you have not yet accpeted the agreement, there is an option to do so now (it'll open up the Steam overlay).